 (a) All suspensions to be served shall be in accordance with the current OHF suspension list for minor hockey.
-Any suspension incurred by a high school player playing in a community league will be also served in the high school league on a 1:1 basis.
+In cases where a student incurs a suspension of 1-2 games in a community league, she will stand suspended from high school play for a period of 72 hours following the date and time of the offence, but will be fully eligible to return to play after that period.
+For all suspensions of three (3) games or more, community suspensions are to be served on a 1:1 basis in the high school league.
 The number of games to be served shall correspond to the high school suspension list.
 In all cases, it is the player's responsibility to advise the coach of any community suspensions.